JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module use /p/app/projects/NEPTUNE/spack-stack/modulefiles
    module load ecflow/5.8.4
    module load mysql/8.0.31
+   module load node.js/20.10.0

-For ``spack-stack-1.5.1`` with Intel, load the following modules after loading the above modules.
+For ``spack-stack-1.6.0`` with Intel, load the following modules after loading the above modules.

 .. code-block:: console

-   module use /p/app/projects/NEPTUNE/spack-stack/spack-stack-1.5.1/envs/unified-env-intel-2021.4.0/install/modulefiles/Core
+   module use /p/app/projects/NEPTUNE/spack-stack/spack-stack-1.6.0/envs/unified-env-intel-2021.4.0/install/modulefiles/Core
    module load stack-intel/2021.4.0
    module load stack-cray-mpich/8.1.14
-   module load stack-python/3.10.8
+   module load stack-python/3.10.13

 With GNU, the following is required for building new spack environments and for using spack to build and run software.
 Don't use ``module purge`` on Narwhal!